elannash/Database/README.md

-# SQLite Clone From Scratch
+# Relational Database From Scratch
 ## Project Overview

 This project implements lower-level data structures and libraries, as well as high-level classes, to create a relational database management system.
 At its highest level, it consists of three main classes: